PhD in Computer Science

 Students will present on a research topic as part of the CS Seminar Series at some point between passing the qualifying exam and the dissertation defense.
 This policy is effective for entering PhD students in Spring 2013 and after.

 The approval of the D4 form is tied to the attendance records for the department's seminar series.
 PhD students are required to attend a total of at least twenty EECS Seminar Series presentations.
 Master's students who add the PhD program can apply their seminar attendance as part of their Master's program toward the attendance requirement for doctoral students.
 Students will submit a list of research publications with the D4 form.

-After the successful completion of the Qualifying Examination, the D1 Qualifying Exam Results and Doctoral Committee Approval form should be submitted to the Graduate School, followed by the D2 Plan of Study for the Doctoral Degree form.
+After the successful completion of the Qualifying Process, the D1 Qualifying Exam Results and Doctoral Committee Approval form should be submitted to the Graduate School, followed by the D2 Plan of Study for the Doctoral Degree form.
 The D3 form Doctoral Comprehensive Examination Results is submitted when the student has completed the Comprehensive Exam.
 Graduate School policy requires the completion of the Comprehensive Exam within five years of starting the PhD program.
 At least seven months must pass between the Comprehensive Exam and the dissertation defense, which is followed by submission of the D4 Dissertation Defense form.
 PhD students must submit a list of publications to the graduate committee prior to the dissertation defense.